What You Need to Know About Dental Bridges

 What are Bridges?

 A dental bridge closes the gaps created by missing teeth.
-These dental restorations are made of either two or more crowns fixed on either side of the gap.
+These dental restorations are made of either two or more dental crowns fixed on either side of the gap.
 These crowns anchor the artificial teeth.

 The false teeth or pontics are made of porcelain, gold, alloys, or a combination of the materials.